Alfred Bog

 The Alfred Bog (Tourbière d'Alfred) is a domed peat bog in Eastern Ontario, Canada, about 7 km south of Alfred and 70 km east of Ottawa.
-The bog is considered the largest high-quality bog in Southern Ontario, and was designated by the Ontario Ministry of Natural Resources as a "Class 1 Wetland" and an "Area of Natural and Scientific Interest (ANSI)" in 1984.
-It is home to rare animal species and a healthy moose population.
+The bog is considered the largest high-quality bog in Southern Ontario, and is home to rare animal species and a healthy moose population.

-The wetland, primarily consisting of bog as well as some marsh and swamp, is 10200 acre in size of which 90% is protected as a provincial nature preserve, and planned to become a provincial park.
 The bog is accessible by a 273 m long boardwalk.

+The wetland, primarily consisting of bog as well as some marsh and swamp, is 10200 acre in size of which 3067 ha is a natural environment class provincial park since 2023.

 History

 The bog formed at the confluence of an ancient channel of the Ottawa River and South Nation River after the retreat of the Champlain Sea.
 The Ottawa River used to drain melting glacial waters from central Manitoba, but gradually reduced its flow and changed its course to its present location.
 Two large bogs, Mer Bleue at the west end and Alfred Bog at the east end, formed in the former southern channel.

 In the early 19th century, the Alfred Bog covered about 26000 acre, more than twice its present size, extending right to the town of Alfred.
 In 1806, it was described as "a thick spruce and cedar swamp with large areas of marsh".
 Human development of agriculture and peat extraction since then greatly reduced the bog.
 In the early 20th century, the Canadian government encouraged commercial peat extraction since peat could serve as an alternative fuel source to coal.
 A narrow-gauge railway was built to facilitate extraction, as well as a separate rail siding along the Montreal-Ottawa (M&O) line for shipping.
 By 1945, the bog was already reduced to 5000 ha.
 As a result of the peat removal, the bog is generally between 1 and 2 m higher than the surrounding farmland.
 Periodic burns and presence of drainage ditches have also changed the natural conditions of the remaining bog.

-Conservation efforts began in 1981 when zoning changes were proposed to allow new peat harvesting development.
-Since then the protected land has grown incrementally through the purchase of parcels of land from commercial and private owners.